AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/software_engineering/swe04_hide_implementation_artifacts.rst

 Reference
 +++++++++++

-MISRA C rule 8.7 "Functions and objects should not be defined with external linkage if they are referenced in only one translation unit"
+MISRA C Rule 8.7 "Functions and objects should not be defined with external linkage if they are referenced in only one translation unit"

 +++++++++++++